 This 3-tier hanging basket is the perfect way to store fruits and vegetables.

 Keeping them on display adds a fresh and colorful atmosphere to the room.
-You can label each basket with chalk to keep organized, prevent some fruits from aging too quickly, and to add a nice rustic detail to this storage solution.
+You can label each basket with chalk to keep organized, prevent some fruits from aging too quickly, and add a nice rustic detail to this storage solution.

 Plus, having everything right in front of your eyes will make shopping lists a lot easier to make.
 No more rummaging through plastic bags for you!

 Prepping ingredients for a stir fry or stew means one thing.
 Bowls with chopped vegetables everywhere.
-And lack of any free counter space.
+And lack of any free kitchen counter space.